Co-founders

 Illustration showing the tension between saving money and hiring aggressively in a startup, depicted as a tug of war

-This isn't a fringe scenario.
-It's one of the most predictable cofounder conflicts in early-stage startups, and it tends to surface at moments that should feel triumphant—after fundraising, after landing a big customer, after hitting a revenue milestone.
+It surfaces at moments that should feel triumphant: after fundraising, after landing a big customer, after hitting a revenue milestone.
 The money is there.
 The question is what to do with it.

-The deadlock usually maps to a deeper difference in risk tolerance:
+The deadlock maps to a deeper difference in risk tolerance:

-• The acceleration instinct: The other cofounder sees capital as fuel.
-The startup's biggest risk isn't running out of money—it's running out of relevance.
+• The acceleration instinct: The other sees capital as fuel.
+The startup's biggest risk isn't running out of money, it's running out of relevance.
 Hiring aggressively is how you capture a market window before it closes.
-A hire spree isn't about recklessness—it's about momentum.
+A hire spree isn't about recklessness, it's about momentum.

 The Hidden Layer: Role-Based Bias

+This deadlock correlates with functional roles.
+The cofounder managing finances, operations, or product leans toward conservation.
+The cofounder leading sales, growth, or engineering leans toward hiring.
 If you're reviewing cash flow statements, you feel the weight of every expense.
-If you're fielding customer requests you can't fulfill, you feel the pain of every empty seat on the team.
+If you're fielding customer requests you can't fulfill, you feel the pain of every empty seat.

-Recognizing this role-based bias doesn't resolve the deadlock, but it does something important: it depersonalizes it.
+Recognizing this bias doesn't resolve the deadlock, but it depersonalizes it.
 You're not fighting because your cofounder is irresponsible or timid.
 You're fighting because you're each optimizing for a different part of the business.

-Many cofounders assume the deadlock will resolve itself—that they'll "figure it out" as more data comes in.
-In practice, unresolved spending disagreements tend to metastasize.
+Cofounders often assume the deadlock will resolve itself as more data comes in.
+In practice it metastasizes.

 2. Shadow spending begins.
-When cofounders can't agree on a budget, they sometimes start making unilateral spending decisions within their own domains—a contractor here, a tool subscription there.
-This fragments financial oversight and erodes trust faster than any single large expense would.
+When cofounders can't agree on a budget, they start making unilateral decisions within their own domains: a contractor here, a tool subscription there.
+This fragments financial oversight and erodes trust faster than any single large expense.

 3. The team feels it.
-Early employees are remarkably attuned to tension between founders.
-When hiring stalls for reasons no one explains, or when the company oscillates between austerity and splurging, it creates anxiety.
-Your best people start updating their resumes.
+Early employees are attuned to tension between founders.
+When hiring stalls for reasons no one explains, or when the company oscillates between austerity and splurging, your best people start updating their resumes.

 4. Investors notice.
 Board members and lead investors pay attention to how cofounders make capital allocation decisions.
-Deadlock signals dysfunction.
-It raises questions about governance that you don't want raised during your Series A.
+Deadlock raises governance questions you don't want raised during your Series A.

 Step 1: Separate the Decision from the Relationship

-Before you debate numbers, name what's happening.
-Say it out loud: "We have a genuine strategic disagreement, and we need a process to resolve it—not just a louder argument."
+Before you debate numbers, name what's happening: "We have a genuine strategic disagreement, and we need a process to resolve it, not just a louder argument."

-This matters because spending deadlocks quickly become proxy wars for deeper issues—who has more authority, whose judgment is more trustworthy, who "really" understands the business.
-Naming the dynamic strips away some of that emotional charge.
+Spending deadlocks quickly become proxy wars for deeper issues: who has more authority, whose judgment is more trustworthy, who "really" understands the business.
+Naming the dynamic strips away some of that charge.

 Step 2: Define Decision Rights Before You Need Them